signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 * As with the ratings dataset, load the movies dataset (in `movies.dat`) and name the columns appropriately.
 Restrict to movies which were listed at least once in the ratings dataset.

 * How many different genres are listed in the dataset?
 (You may find [`strsplit()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/strsplit.html) helpful.)
-Add an appropriately named column for each genre to serve as an *indicator variable* for whether each movie belongs to a particular genre.
+Add an appropriately named column for each genre to serve as an *binary indicator variable* corresponding to whether or not each movie belongs to a particular genre.
 Fill in the entries of those columns accordingly.

 Examine the dimensions of the calculated matrix $\textbf{V}$ in `best_svd`.
 The $i$th row corresponds to the movie with ID $i$ and the $j$th column represents the "scores" for the $j$th "movies factor" (loosely speaking).
 We're interested in analyzing these "factors".
 To that end: